RB squabble: Bell takes Twitter shots at Mixon

 CINCINNATI -- Pittsburgh Steelers running back Le'Veon Bell was clearly keeping an eye on Bengals rookie Joe Mixon on Sunday.

-Bell took some shots at Mixon via his Twitter account during the first half of the Bengals' game against the Colts.
-With the Steelers playing in the late game, Bell was clearly watching the Bengals, and hadn't forgotten about some comments Mixon had made about him the week before.
+Bell took some shots at Mixon via his Twitter account during the first half of the Bengals' 24-23 victory over the Colts.
+With the Steelers playing in the late game, Bell was clearly watching the Bengals' contest and hadn't forgotten about some comments Mixon made about him the week before.

 for someone who feels they can do "way more" than I can, sure seems like u wanna be me! tryin to mimic my run style, my 1st down celebration